Uranupt/Watchables/README.md

 - `CompositeLibrary<TKey, TValue>` is a signature shortening version of `CompositeLibrary<TKey, TComp, TPart>` for `CompositeWatchable<T>`.
 For more information, see the Composite section

 ### Composites
-Composites are abstract bases for a pattern of Composite and Part Type pairs, where the Composite is defined by the Parts it contains.
+Composites are abstract bases for a pattern of Composite and Part Type pairs, where the Composite value is defined by the Parts it contains.

 - `CompositePartBase<TSelf>` and `CompositePartBase<TValue, TSelf>` are the unvalued and valued base classes for the Part half of the Type pair.
 They are not `IWatchable` themselves, but the `ValueSource` of the valued version can be, and `CompositeBase<TValue, TPart>` accounts for this, updating or removing automatically
 - `CompositeBase<TPart>` and `CompositeBase<TValue, TPart>` are the unvalued and valued base classes for the Composite half of the Type pair.
 You must define sorting behavior yourself via `Sort` when you derive, including if you want to respect the `CompositePartPriority` values of the Parts